JABirchall/NimdaTS3/README.md

-# DrBot TeamSpeak 3 Bot
+# Nimda Advanced TeamSpeak 3 Bot

 A Modular Designed TeamSpeak 3 bot for Server owners and admins